Albiona00/CriminalJustice-ML/README.md

 This project aims to predict:
 Classification of Crime Types: The model can be used to classify crimes into different categories such as "Violence," "Drugs," "Other" based on the description and offense code.
 Sentencing Time Analysis: Analyses can uncover trends in judgments based on historical sentencing data using date columns and sentencing years.
-Parole Prediction: A model can determine the factors influencing decisions for parole and predict which cases are more likely to be approved for parole.
-Detection of Discrimination Patterns: Data analysis can reveal potential discrimination patterns based on race or gender in sentencing or parole decisions.
-We will use decision trees, random forests, support vector machines, gradient boosting models, naive Bayes, logistic regression, linear regression for prediction.
+We will use decision trees, random forests, logistic regression, linear regression for prediction.

 ## Phase 1: Model Preparation
 #### Imported Libraries: